-Before you purchase this type of lens, it’s important to know you will be spending more money regardless of where you buy them.
-They are new to the market, and like any new product, they’re more expensive.
-There are different places to buy from like your eye care practitioner, optical chains like LensCrafters, mass warehouses like Costco and online retailers.
+Before you purchase this type of lens, it is important to know you will be spending more money regardless of where you buy them.
+They are new to the market, and like any new product, they are expensive.
+There are different places to buy Silicone Hydrogel Lenses: you can get them from your eye care practitioner, optical chains like LensCrafters, warehouses like Costco, or any of various online retailers.

-But before you do there are a few things you have to take into consideration like your vision insurance, availability of the product, the bundled deals and rebates.
+Before you purchase Silicone Hydrogel Lenses, there are a few things you have to take into consideration such as your vision insurance, availability of the product, the bundled deals and rebates.
 Different places have different deals at different times.
 It really depends on you and how quickly you need your lenses.
 Besides the price of the lenses, you have to consider shipping costs as well as the value of your time.

 Silicone Hydrogel Allergies

 Evidence of silicone allergies during contact lens wear is pretty much non-existent.
-Practitioners have used silicone medically for many different reasons and say usually patients encounter problems with these lenses due to switching lenses.
-Other eye care practitioners say there are too many other possible culprits like bacteria, tear film proteins, dust, pollen and chemicals to put the blame solely on the silicone.
-If you have severe allergies and are concerned either before or after you switch to silicone hydrogel lenses, bring it up to your doctor.
+Doctors use silicone medically for many different purposes, and they say patients usually only encounter problems when they switch lenses.
+Other eye care practitioners say there are too many other possible culprits like bacteria, tear film proteins, dust, pollen, and chemicals to put the blame solely on the silicone.
+If you have severe allergies and are concerned about switching to silicone hydrogel lenses, bring the matter up with your doctor.